nplrkn/qcore/docs/backlog.md

 - Session enquiry
   -  Update / Remove a DU's served cells on Du configuraiton update, F1 Remove, disconnection

+- Phone interop
+  -  PDU session release command should flow on SRB 2, not SRB 1
+  -  Unhandled message PduSessionReleaseComplete
+  -  PDU session establishment request on SRB 2 chasing RrcReconfigurationComplete on SRB 1 should not get processed first, causing both procedures to fail.
+  -  Receipt of UeContextRelease request in the middle of registration procedure should not cause a registration reject to be sent.

 - NGAP mode
   - Test with srsRAN
   - clean up uplink pipeline